MIPPL/nephele-org-website/public/content/developers/docs/data-and-analytics/block-explorers/index.md

 ### Network {#network}

-Some block data is concerned about the health of Ethereum more holistically.
+Some block data is concerned about the health of Nephele more holistically.

-- Total transactions - The number of transactions since Ethereum was created
+- Total transactions - The number of transactions since Nephele was created
 - Transactions per second - The number of transactions processable within a second
-- ETH price - The current valuations of 1 ETH
+- NEPH price - The current valuations of 1 NEPH
-- Total ETH supply - Number of ETH in circulation—remember new ETH is created with the creation of every block in the form of block rewards
+- Total NEPH supply - Number of NEPH in circulation—remember new NEPH is created with the creation of every block in the form of block rewards
 - Market cap - Calculation of price\*supply

 ## Consensus layer data {#consensus-layer-data}